agoose77/phd-thesis/content/2605-signal-fitting.md

 plt.legend(handles=handles);
 ```

  In such instances, the peak multiplicity of the sample cannot easily be determined.
-It is therefore assumed that the measured sample contains only one peak, which is fit as described above using an additional mask that forces the fit algorithm to ignore the saturated regions.
+Given that MicroMeGaS waveforms provide both charge and temporal (spatial) information, it is important that these signals are not discarded prematurely.
+To recover these signals, it is therefore assumed that the measured sample contains only one peak, which is fit as described above using an additional mask.
+This mask that forces the fit algorithm to ignore the saturated regions.
 Consequently, these fits are more prone to poor estimation of the signal amplitude where a significant portion of the signal is lost to saturation effects.

 ```{code-cell} ipython3
 ---